andreacfromtheapp/freesound-credits/README.md

 # freesound_credits

-A command line utility to credit [Freesound](https://freesound.org) samples.
+A command line utility to credit [Freesound](https://freesound.org) samples for a given project.

 ## Notes